-- Find many to many tables in entity-relationship which explains the company procedure and convert them into dimensional model reality tables.
+- Find many to many tables in entity-relationship which explain the company procedure and convert them into dimensional model reality tables.
 This table contains data comprised of the fact table and a dimensional table with numeric values and unique key attributes.

 - The reality table is a representation of a dimensional model that shows many to numerous networks between finite measurements.
 This results that foreign keys in reality tables share many to numerous that is a countable relationship. most of this table falls under exchange based tables

 - The last step in designing the star schema is to de-normalize the residing tables into measurement tables.
 The mandatory key is to make a duplicate key.
 This key relies on the reality table, which helps in better understanding.
 Find the date and time from the entity-relationship design and fill the dimension table.
 Dates are saved as the date and time stamps.
 A date dimension column represents the year, month or date or time.